 THE WORD "LAB" may suggest white coats, microscopes, and petri dishes.
 But for Jon Witman and the members of his lab at Brown University, the word has a completely different—and wetter—connotation.
-The group of 10 spends much of their time together as a lab in the...read more
+The group of 10 spends much of their time together as a...read more

 IT USED TO BE ASSUMED THAT DIRECT SUNLIGHT WAS NECESSARY to sustain all major forms of life on Earth.
-That was until 7-foot tube worms, giant white clams, eyeless shrimp, and many other creatures were discovered to be thriving in complete darkness nearly a mile...read more
+That was until 7-foot tube worms, giant white clams, eyeless shrimp, and many other creatures were discovered to be thriving in complete darkness nearly...read more

 BEFORE THERE WERE SATELLITES, THERE WERE SUBMERSIBLES, and before that, sextants, and before that, sticks.
 The Marshall Islands consist of 29 atolls, scattered over 180,000 nautical miles in the Northern Pacific.
-The Southeast Asians who settled there in the...read more
+The Southeast Asians who settled there in...read more

 IT HAS CRUISED THE WORLD'S OCEANS FOR 42 YEARS—more than a million nautical miles from the North Atlantic to the South Pacific and from the Arctic to the Black Sea—and now is nearing retirement.
-But the R/V Endeavor is still hard at work about 200 days each year,...read more
+But the R/V Endeavor is still hard at work about 200 days...read more

 HUMANS HAVE RELIED ON A VARIETY OF NATURAL COMPOUNDS from plants, fungi, and other organisms for their medicinal properties for many thousands of years.
 The search for new medicines to treat diseases has long relied on these natural products, so much so that...read more

-The Rhode Island shoreline has inspired generations of artists—you can scarcely browse an art fair anywhere in the state without seeing evidence of it—but where many are moved to paint watercolors of lighthouses or take pensive photographs of sunsets over the bay,...read more
+The Rhode Island shoreline has inspired generations of artists—you can scarcely browse an art fair anywhere in the state without seeing evidence of it—but where many are moved to paint watercolors of lighthouses or take pensive photographs of sunsets...read more

 Your mission, should you choose to accept it, is to eat local seafood once a week for 26 weeks.
 Every Sunday, you and 88 other individuals will receive an assignment containing four randomly generated New England seafood species.
-No two lists are the same.
-You...read more
+No two lists are the...read more

 THERE WAS A TIME WHEN ANTARCTICA, not the deep ocean, was considered “the last frontier on Earth left to explore,” and in 1928, the man determined to do so—and to cement his fame, if not his fortune—was Cmdr.
 Richard Evelyn Byrd.
-By then, the explorer and retired...read more
+By then, the explorer...read more